Chapter 14.09.060

 Small Residential Care Facilities

-Small and large residential care facilities and transitional and supportive housing constitute a residential use and are subject only to those restrictions that apply to other residential uses of the same type in the same district.
+Small and large residential care facilities and transitional housing constitute a residential use and are subject only to those restrictions that apply to other residential uses of the same type in the same district.

 Large Residential Care Facilities